Ocheretyne

 Ocheretyne (Очеретине) is a rural settlement in Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
 It serves as the administrative center of Ocheretyne settlement hromada.
-Its population is approximately Since 2024, it has been occupied by Russia.
+Its population is approximately Since April 2024, it has been temporarily occupied by Russia, and the settlement has been largely destroyed in the fighting.

 History

 Ocheretyne was founded in 1880 in connection with constructing a railway and the Ocheretyne station.

 169 villagers fought against Nazi German soldiers on the fronts of World War II, of whom 78 died on the battlefield, and 121 were awarded orders and medals.
 Two monuments were erected on the graves of soldiers who died during the liberation of the village from Nazi occupation.
 A memorial plaque was also erected in honor of them.

 On 9 December 2014, following the events surrounding the War in Donbas, the Verkhovna Rada, Ukraine's national parliament, moved Yasynuvata Raion's administration buildings and government to вул. Першотравнева 12, (English: 12 May Day Street) in Ocheretyne, which is near the H20 highway, about 35 km north-northwest of Donetsk.
 As a result, Ocheretyne was the de facto administrative center of the raion until it was abolished on 18 July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Donetsk Oblast to eight, of which only five were controlled by the government.